gradle/kotlin-dsl-samples/doc/getting-started/Configuring-Plugins.md

     id("com.bmuschko.docker-java-application") version "3.1.0"
 }

-// Type-safe accessor for the extension contributed by the `java` plugin application {
+// Type-safe accessor for the extension contributed by the `application` plugin application {
     mainClassName = "samples.HelloWorld"
 }